diskuv/dkml-ghmirror/contributors/doc/CommandReference.rst

    The value will have been set automatically by the Windows Diskuv OCaml installer or by ``makeit init-dev`` of :ref:`SDKProjects` for non-Windows OSes.

+Configuration File ``vsstudio.dir.txt``
+   This file is located using the same directory search as ``dkmlvars.sexp``.
+   It only needs to be present when Visual Studio has been detected, and is set automatically by the Diskuv OCaml installer.

+   The value is the location of the Visual Studio installation.
+   Example: ``C:\DiskuvOCaml\BuildTools``

 Configuration File ``vsstudio.msvs_preference.txt``
    This file is located using the same directory search as ``dkmlvars.sexp``.
    It only needs to be present when Visual Studio has been detected, and is set automatically by